PRENUPTIAL AND POSTNUPTIAL

 Postnupital agreement are similar to prenuptial agreement except they happen after you are married and helps define the relationship and keep you both in sync

-Most Brides and Grooms fear negotiating prenuptial agreements, concerned that the discussions could cause irreparable harm and create stress upon the marriage at the outset resulting with bad feelings between the Bride and Groom and or their families, right before the wedding.
+Many people fear negotiating prenuptial agreements, concerned that the discussions could cause irreparable harm and create stress upon the marriage at the outset resulting with bad feelings between them and/or their families, right before the wedding.
 The chances of these concerns becoming a reality are increased if negotiations take place in an adversarial setting with two separate attorneys, especially if boilerplate provisions are presented by the initiating party’s attorney in an unthinkingly and harsh way.
 Often attorneys are insensitive to the detrimental emotional, personal, and marital effect produced by a prenuptial agreement (and its negotiation) and are harmful to the process by not recognizing or respecting the wishes and goals of both parties as their job is to zealously represent only one party.

-An increasing number of Brides and Grooms are utilizing mediation as the preferred method of discussing their expectations for the marriage, as the process allows them to discuss what is important to each of them, allows them to make their own decisions about what provisions work best for them and at times explore topics they may not have considered.
+An increasing number of people are utilizing mediation as the preferred method of discussing their expectations for the marriage, as the process allows them to discuss what is important to each of them, allows them to make their own decisions about what provisions work best for them and at times explore topics they may not have considered.
 Mediation is an optimal setting for the future spouses to come together to discuss their beliefs, goals, interests, and concerns.
-They can themselves determine what should be the terms and provisions in their prenuptial agreement and have written creative clauses that address each parties concerns and or “what if” scenarios.
-Clearing the air of concerns and fears and memorializing each party’s intentions minimizes feelings of resentment and doubts as to each party’s’ commitment to the other.
-All of which can make future divorce much more likely.
+They can themselves determine what should be the terms and provisions in their prenuptial agreement and have written creative clauses that address each party's concerns and or “what if” scenarios.
+Clearing the air of concerns and fears and memorializing each party’s intentions minimizes feelings of resentment and doubts as to each party’s commitment to the other.

-Both the Bride and Groom are encouraged to have the final draft reviewed by separate attorneys to minimize any potential accusations that a party did not understand or that there was a power imbalance and or coercion.
+Both people are encouraged to have the final draft reviewed by separate attorneys to minimize any potential accusations that a party did not understand or that there was a power imbalance and or coercion.

 Topics may include: